 The Central Shrine

 If you haven’t had your fill of stairs yet, you can continue further uphill to Oku-sha, the smaller central shrine.
-The trail starts at the northern end of the main shrine area and takes another 30 minutes (I did it in 15, because my wife was waiting at the main shrine but you might wanna take it slow;-).
+The trail starts at the northern end of the main shrine area and takes another 30 minutes (I did it in 15, because Stefanie was waiting for me at the main shrine, but you might wanna take it slow;-).

 Kinryō-no-Sato Sake Museum